CleverSkies/cleverskies.com-hugo/content/homepage/about.md

 buttonLink: ''
 ---

-With expertice in machine learning, artificial intelligence, modeling, simulation, and optimization we are at the forefront of technology innovation for unmanned air transportation systems.
+With expertice in machine learning, artificial intelligence, modeling, simulation, and optimization we are at the forefront of technology innovation for manned and unmanned air transportation systems.